 - At this point, if you used whole cloves in the cider instead of ground, remove from cider and discard.

 - Add one third (3/4 cup) of the whole wheat pastry flour to the wet ingredients.
 Stir gently with a wooden spoon or spatula until just incorporated.
 Add 1/2 of the cider liquid.
 Add the second third of the whole wheat flour, and stir gently again until just incorporated.
 Add the remaining liquid.
 Finish adding the remainder of the flour gently until just incorporated.
 It is OK if the mixture is somewhat lumpy.

 - Divide batter evenly into the prepared muffin tin cups; bake for 15-17 minutes, or until a toothpick inserted in the center of a muffin comes out clean.

 - On a plate, mix together cinnamon and sugar for topping.

-- When muffins are done cooking, remove each individually and brush the top and sides with melted butter.
+- When muffins are done cooking, allow to cool for at least 10 minutes.
+Remove each individually and brush the top and sides with melted butter.

 - Roll each muffin in the cinnamon sugar mixture and set aside.

 - Eat immediately, or after cooled, microwave for 15-20 seconds to enjoy these muffins warm.

 - To make these more like traditional donut holes, use a mini muffin tin and bake for only about 10 minutes.